google/oss-fuzz/docs/getting-started/continuous_integration.md

 *  The bug_report artifact:
     1. When a crash is found by CIFuzz the Upload Artifact event is triggered.
-    1. This will cause a pop up in the left hand corner, allowing you to download a zipped folder called bug_report.
+    1. This will cause a pop up in the left hand corner, allowing you to download a zip file called `artifacts`.
-    1. bug_report is a zipped folder with two files in it.
+    1. `artifacts` contains two files:
-        * `test_case` - Is a test case that can be used to reproduce the bug.
+        * `test_case` - a test case that can be used to reproduce the bug.
-        * `bug_summary` - Is the stack trace and summary of the detected bug.
+        * `bug_summary` - the stack trace and summary of the detected bug.

-## Feedback
+## Feedback/Questions/Issues

-Create an issue in [OSS-Fuzz](https://github.com/google/oss-fuzz/issues/new).
+Create an issue in [OSS-Fuzz](https://github.com/google/oss-fuzz/issues/new) if you have feedback questions or issues with CIFuzz.